-Inhibition of cell migration through simultaneous suppression of miR-21-5p and miR-145-5p overexpression restoration or miR-21-5p suppression alone could remarkably inhibit GC cell migration compared to the control.
-However, the combination therapy reduced the capacity of KATOIII cells to migrate into the gap area more effectively than miR-145-5p transfection and miR-21 suppression alone (Fig. 7A).
+The wound healing assay was used to clarify the simultaneous effects of miR-145-5p and anti-miR-21-5p on KATOIII cell migration.
+The results displayed that miR-145-5p restoration or miR-21-5p suppression alone could remarkably inhibit GC cell migration compared to control.
+However, combination therapy reduced the capacity of KATOIII cells to migrate more effectively into the gap area than miR-145-5p transfection and miR-21 suppression alone (Fig. 7A).